Uganda Country Summary

 Economy

-Uganda's economy is characterized by a market system with significant opportunities for investment, particularly in sectors like oil, agriculture, and services, which collectively contributed to a 5.2% growth in the fiscal year 2022/23.
-Despite recovering from the COVID-19 pandemic, challenges such as corruption, high inflation, and political instability pose risks for investors, while foreign direct investment surged by 79.2% in 2023, largely driven by pre-first oil investments.
+Uganda's economy is characterized by a market-oriented structure with significant opportunities for investment, particularly in sectors like oil, agriculture, and services.
+In 2023, the economy grew by 5.2%, recovering from the impacts of the COVID-19 pandemic, although challenges such as corruption, high inflation, and political instability remain prevalent.
+Foreign Direct Investment (FDI) surged by 79.2% to $2.9 billion in 2023, largely driven by pre-first oil investments, despite ongoing concerns regarding governance and human rights.

-Uganda's investment climate offers significant opportunities, particularly in sectors like oil, agriculture, and technology, driven by a young, English-speaking population and ongoing economic recovery post-COVID-19.
-However, investors face challenges such as persistent corruption, human rights violations, and an uncertain political environment, especially with the upcoming 2026 elections.
-Despite these risks, Foreign Direct Investment (FDI) surged by 79.2% in 2023, largely due to pre-first oil investments, indicating a complex but potentially rewarding landscape for U.S. investors.
+Uganda's investment climate offers significant opportunities, particularly in sectors like oil, agriculture, and technology, bolstered by a young, English-speaking population and a recovering economy post-COVID-19.
+However, investors face challenges such as persistent corruption, political instability, and human rights concerns, which have been exacerbated by recent legislative actions and the government's inconsistent support for foreign investment.
+Despite these hurdles, foreign direct investment has surged, particularly in oil-related projects, indicating a complex but potentially rewarding investment landscape.

 Buy Full Uganda Report